The representatives of oppressive regimes on the guest list to the royal wedding is an embarrassment to this country writes Dominic Browne.

 “This is a show case for Britain,.. this is Britain’s moment.”

 What aspect of Britain should take precedence in this “showcase” – our commitment to human rights, or our tragic history of supporting dictators in the name of diplomacy and realpolitik?Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.